boytchev/suica/docs/objects.md

 # Invisibles

-Invisibles are abstract constructions used to calculated object shape, position or motion.
-In Suica they are implemented as JavaScript functions.
+Invisibles are abstract constructions used to calculated object shape, position and motion, or to support communication with other tools.

+## Spline

 #### spline points
 ```html